 Stations consistently meeting a high standard for quality inspections may qualify for the STAR certification program.
-With STAR certification, both Test Only stations and Test and Repair stations can inspect and certify directed vehicles and vehicles identified as gross polluters.
-STAR certified Test and Repair stations also provide state subsidized repair through the Consumer Assistance Program.
-See sections 1.1.8, 1.1.9 and 1.9.0 for more information about directed vehicles, identified gross polluters, and the Consumer Assistance Program.
+With STAR certification, both test only stations and test and repair stations can inspect and certify directed vehicles and vehicles identified as gross polluters.
+STAR certified test and repair stations also provide state subsidized repair through CAP.
+See sections 1.1.8, 1.1.9, and 1.8.0 for more information about directed vehicles, identified gross polluters, and CAP.

 STAR certified stations are not limited to testing directed or gross polluter vehicles.
 Any vehicle owner may choose to have their vehicle inspected at a STAR certified station.
-Furthermore, STAR certified Test and Repair stations are not limited to repairs performed under the Consumer Assistance Program.
+Furthermore, STAR certified test and repair stations are not limited to repairs performed under CAP.
+Refer to CCR section 3392.3.1 for Eligibility/Performance Standards for STAR Certification.